 Daughter of Putin’s ‘spiritual guide’ killed in car bomb ‘meant for her father’

-Darya Dugina was driving in her far-right father Alexander’s vehicle, state media reports
+Darya Dugina was driving in her far-right father Alexander Dugin’s vehicle, state media reports

 The daughter of a man described as the spiritual guide for the Russian invasion of Ukraine has been killed in a car bomb near Moscow.

-Darya Dugina was killed while driving a car that belonged to her father Alexander Dugin, a far-right Putin ally, according to state media.
+Darya Dugina, 30, was killed while driving a car that belonged to her father Alexander Dugin, a far-right Vladimir Putin ally, according to state media.

 An SUV exploded near Bolshiye Vyazemy in the Moscow Region, authorities told Tass.

-Dugin is a Russian nationalist and philosopher who does not hold an official government position, but who is reported to hold influence over the Russian president - and has even been dubbed “Putin’s brain” and “Putin’s Rasputin”.
+Mr Dugin is a Russian nationalist and philosopher who does not hold an official government position, but who is reported to hold influence over the Russian president – and has even been dubbed “Putin’s brain” and “Putin’s Rasputin”.

-He has been described as viewing the Ukraine war as part of a wider spiritual battle and shaping Mr Putin’s ideas on the invasion, as well as general expansionist foreign policy.
+He has been described as viewing the Ukraine war as part of a wider spiritual battle and having shaped Mr Putin’s ideas on the invasion, as well as general expansionist foreign policy.

+His daughter was a political scientist and journalist who held similar views to her father, saying they were “on the same existential ship” in an interview earlier this year.

+She called the Ukraine war “a clash of civilisations between globalist and Eurasian”, adding that the West’s “unanimous support” for the besieged country “feels like agony”, in an interview published on Geopolitika, a news and media platform created by her father.

-Someone who knew his daughter told Russian state media on Sunday that she had been killed in a car bomb.
+Investigators told Russian state media on Sunday that Ms Dugina had been killed in an explosion.

+They said a blast, which is presumed to have come from a device installed in the car, happened on a public road at around 9pm local time on Saturday.

+The car, a Toyota Land Cruiser Prado, caught fire and the female driver died, authorities said.

-“This was the father’s vehicle,” Andrey Krasnov, the head of the Russian Horizon social movement, told Tass news agency.
-“Darya was driving another car but she took his car today, while Alexander went in a different way,”
+“This was the father’s vehicle,” Andrey Krasnov, the head of the Russian Horizon social movement who knew Ms Dugina, told Tass news agency.

+“Darya was driving another car but she took his car today, while Alexander went in a different way.

 “He returned, he was at the site of the tragedy.
 As far as I understand, Alexander or probably they together were the target.”